presenting at Tongues & Grooves, Portsmouth, Romanian UK Tour, 2009

 Anne joined the Poetic Voices project run by Anthony Fisher and Summer Read and 3 poems, read by Anne, are published there – see Anne elsewhere.

-Prof Vianu published three follow-up volumes to the poetry pRO delegation visit to the University in April 2016:
+Prof Vianu published four follow-up volumes to the poetry pRO delegation visit to the University in April 2016:

-All of these are available, in dual-language, as free downloads from Contemporary Literature Press:
+All of these are available, in dual-language, as free downloads from Contemporary Literature Press – see Anne elsewhere.

 back to top